One very telling example for Zahanas seed fund is the potato crop introduced to the village of Fiarenana in late 2009.

 The villagers were provided with 100 kg of small potatoes as seed stock.
 The community decided to distribute 2 kg of potatoes to each family.
 Lists were meticulously kept, and each family was instructed to pay back their 'loan' in potato seedlings after the harvest, therefore increasing the community's 'seed fund'.

 The potato harvest was very successful: over two tons of potatoes were harvested in the village.
-The only major problem was, admitted the villagers with great embarrassment to Zahana in March, that instead of selling the surplus potatoes, they ate every single one of them.
+The only major problem was, admitted the villagers with great embarrassment to Zahana in March, that instead of selling the surplus potatoes for cash, they ate every single one of them.

 Zahana has currently a dedicated microcredit project with GlobalGiving.
 Click here to learn more